Attractions

 There is no direct footpath to the Coastal Paths from Gweek unfortunately, so best to use transport first tovisit any of the numerous and beautiful coastal walks and beaches close by.

-The Boatyard Cafe - in Gweek
+The Boatyard Cafe/Sula Brunch House - in Gweek

 Walk down to a great little Cafe with stimulating environment of fascinating boatyard scenes all around.
 There is an outside sitting area and a cosy comfortable inside space with free WiFi.
-Dogs are very welcome.
+Dogs are welcome.

 Parking can be tight in boatyard, so near village green is another option and walk round.